Shahir-47/Shahir-47/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Shahir%20Ahmed-0072b1?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/shahir47// "Connect on LinkedIn")

-I am a junior at Dickinson College, pursuing a Bachelor's in Computer Science and Mathematics, who is passionate about  Machine Learning:bar_chart:, Software Development:snake:, and open source:octocat:.
+I am a junior at Dickinson College, pursuing a Bachelor's in Computer Science and Mathematics, who is passionate about  Machine Learning 📊, Software Development 🐍, and open source 🐙.
 I love to learn and contribute in any and every possible way.

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.